Battles Wharf Historic District

 Today, Baldwin County remains a vibrant and growing community.
 It is one of the fastest-growing counties in Alabama, experiencing a boom in residential and commercial development.
 The county's rich history and natural beauty continue to attract visitors and residents alike, making it a desirable place to live, work, and play.

-This timeline provides a concise overview of the key events in the history of Baldwin County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Baldwin County, Alabama.